NescienceSoftware/Nescience-Indexing-GUI/README.md

 ---
 ## Further Operation

-Once set up, the AI/tool will operate until stopped.
-This can be done by either stopping the application with a keyboard command (Ctrl-C) or by exiting the application.
+The application can be stopped with by either a keyboard command (Ctrl-C) or by exiting the application.
 (Command provides the safest shutdown)

-The AI/tool can be run in multiple instances under the same executable, provided there is only one instance per exchange.
+The tool can be run in multiple instances under the same executable, provided there is only one instance per exchange.

 Should there be a need for multiple instances on the same exchange, there need to be unique installations of the AI/tool.